pothos-dev/zeno-atom/README.md

 **Note:** This library requires TypeScript 4.0, which is currently in beta! (install as `typescript@beta`).

-It has a very limited API and does not try to reduce full-fledged state management solutions like [zeno](https://github.com/bearbytes/zeno) or [Redux](https://github.com/reduxjs/redux), and is not meant to manage global state.
+It has a very limited API and does not try to replace full-fledged state management solutions like [zeno](https://github.com/bearbytes/zeno) or [Redux](https://github.com/reduxjs/redux), and is not meant to manage global state.

-Instead, it is meant to be used in slightly more complex components, that outgrow simple state management using `useState` and require more prop drilling or `useReducer` semantics.
+Instead, it is meant to be used within complex components or screens, where you have to manage multiple state variables with non-trivial interactions, where using `useState` and prop drilling quickly gets verbose or confusing.

 The library provides a single function, `zenoAtom`, which is a typescript-friendly API to set up a React Context with some state and some messages that act on the state.
 This is similar to `useReducer`, where you dispatch pre-defined messages, but uses [Immer](https://github.com/immerjs/immer) to allow mutating the state object in-place.